Ashkin/Surfboard/README.md

 # Surfboard
 ### ItsOnMe Merchant-Onboarding App

-Slowly but surely, this project will span the entire Merchant Tools suite.
-For now, though, its only purpose is on-boarding for merchants.
+This project only serves the onboarding wizard.
+No (or very few) changes will be made to this project.

+ItsOnMe/Ferrari is a fork (well, clone) of this repo, and is being actively developed to (eventually) replace the entire Merchant Tools suite.

 ### Stack: